M-estimation in GARCH Models in the Absence of Higher-Order Moments: Real data analysis

-Here we fit the GARCH~(2, 1) model with the FTSE 100 data.
-The estimates given by {\tt fGarch} and by our M-estimators are shown in Table \ref{FTSE.Mest}.
-The QMLE (based on algorithm (\ref{just3})) and {\tt fGarch} provide similar estimates for all components of the parameter.
+Table \ref{FTSE.Mest} shows the the estimates given by {\tt fGarch} and by our M-estimators when fitting a GARCH~(2, 1) model to the FTSE 100 data.
+The QMLE (based on (\ref{just3})) and {\tt fGarch} provide similar results for all components of the parameter.
 Also, the M-estimates of $\beta$ do not vary much.
-For $\omega$, $\alpha_1$ and $\alpha_2$, the M-estimates are quite different since $c_H$ in (\ref{thetanoth}) depends on the score function $H$ used for the estimation.
+For $\omega$, $\alpha_1$, and $\alpha_2$, the M-estimates are quite different since $c_H$ in (\ref{thetanoth}) depends on the score function $H$ used for the estimation.